Top Osteopathic Doctors for Mesothelioma

 Doctors of osteopathic medicine aim to treat the whole person, not just the illness or injury.
 They focus on preventative medicine and use osteopathic manipulative medicine.

 Osteopathic manipulative medicine aims to improve the health of the musculoskeletal system.
 This system is the body’s interconnected network of muscles, nerves and bones.
 Osteopaths are trained to use their hands to diagnose and treat injury and illness within the musculoskeletal system.

 Osteopaths try to empower patients with medical information.
 They educate patients on ways to prevent injury and illness.
 They teach patients how to take better care of their overall health.

 Osteopathic physicians help people with mesothelioma manage their health.
-They help treat cancer symptoms and treatment side effects.
-Patients who experience nerve, muscle or bone pain may particularly benefit from osteopathic health care.
+They help treat cancer symptoms and therapy side effects.
+Patients with nerve, muscle or bone pain may particularly benefit from osteopathic health care.

 What Is a Doctor of Osteopathic Medicine?

 A doctor of osteopathic medicine receives training at an osteopathic school.
 They go through the same internship and residency process as medical doctors.